misterspeedy/FsExcel/README.md

-# FsExcel Tutorial
+# Welcome!

 Welcome to FsExcel, a library for generating for generating Excel spreadsheets (`.xlsx` files), using very simple code.

 FsExcel is based on [ClosedXML](https://github.com/ClosedXML/ClosedXML) but abstracts away many of the complications of building spreadsheets cell by cell.

+> This tutorial is also available as an [interactive notebook](https://github.com/misterspeedy/FsExcel/blob/main/src/Notebooks/Tutorial.dib)!
+Download it, open in Visual Studio Code, and start generating spreadsheets for real!

 ---
 ## Hello World

-Here's the complete code to generate a spreadsheet containing a single cell containing a string!
+Here's the complete code to generate a spreadsheet with a single cell containing a string!

 Run this and you should find a spreadsheet called `HelloWorld.xlsx` in your `/temp` folder.
 (Change the path to suit.)